Insurance Denials in Healthcare Practices

 - Is the procedure medically necessary?

-Again, to get 100% compliance on determining eligibility, prior-authorization, and medical necessity, taking the responsibility out of human hands by making it an automated process is the best way.
+Again, to get 100% compliance on determining eligibility, prior-authorization, and medical necessity, using automation is the best way.
 Unfortunately, automation in the determination stage is not as straight-forward as it is in verification.

 Medical necessity, as we all know, is an art as much as a science.
 Automation opportunities for medical necessity are limited because much of the criteria lay in the physician's notes.

 The key to leveraging automation in the determination phase is to automate what you can.
-By doing so, you eliminate the easier things so that your staff has more time to focus on the more challenging situations.
+By doing so, you eliminate the easier things so that your staff has more time to focus on priorities.

 The final stage of the upstream revenue cycle is discovery.
 During the discovery stage, you identify information that is not readily available such as: